ethanavatar/getignore-rs/README.md

 # getignore-rs

-A tool to fetch a specified gitignore template
+A CLI tool to fetch `.gitignore` file templates

 ## Usage